-It is the policy of Tuvli that we:
+It is the policy of the company that we:

-- Conduct our business according to the highest ethical standards. - Engage in all business activities in an ethical manner and in accordance with applicable laws and regulations. - Avoid activities and situations which may create or have the appearance of an improper conflict of interest. - Maintain accurate and reliable corporate records in accordance with legal authority, accepted accounting principles, Company practices and other internal controls.
+- Conduct our business according to the highest ethical standards. - Engage in all business activities in an ethical manner and in accordance with applicable laws and regulations. - Avoid activities and situations which may create or have the appearance of an improper conflict of interest. - Maintain accurate and reliable corporate records in accordance with legal authority, accepted accounting principles, company practices, and other internal controls.

-Dear Colleagues:
+Dear Colleagues,

-At Tuvli, we are committed to our core principles, honesty and integrity will govern our activities, commitments made will be fulfilled and everyone will be treated with dignity and respect.
+At the Akima portfolio of companies, we are committed to the core principles of our lñupiat shareholders:

+- 1. Honesty and integrity govern our activities - 2.
+Commitments made will be fulfilled, and - 3.
+Everyone will be treated with dignity and respect.

-We hold every employee accountable for upholding our ethical standards.
-Those standards go beyond compliance with law, rules, and regulations that govern our business.
-Our standards require each of us to abide by our principles in every decision we make and every action we take.
+These principles are the backbone of our ethical standards, and each of us is responsible for abiding by our principles in every decision we make and every action we take.

-Tuvli Code of Conduct explains our ethical standards and how we must conduct ourselves when representing or acting on behalf of our company.
-Please read it carefully and spend time thinking about our commitment to do the right thing every day.
-It is every employee's duty to understand the Code so that we can hold ourselves to the highest ethical standards in all of our business dealings.
+Our Code of Conduct explains our ethical standards and how we must conduct ourselves when representing or acting on behalf of the company.
+It is every employee's duty to understand the Code and to hold themselves to ethical standards in every business dealing.

-In addition to relying on our Code, I encourage you to consult other valuable resources, including your manager or supervisor, Human Resources managers, Legal, or any other resource listed in the Code itself, whenever an ethics-related issue or question arises.
+I encourage you to carefully read this Code of Conduct and consult other valuable resources, including your manager or supervisor, Human Resources, Legal, or any other resource listed in the Code itself, whenever an ethics-related issue or question arises.
 They can provide additional guidance and insight when needed.